Hennessy-Milner Theorems via Galois Connections: Qualitative Case

 Let $R$ be an equivalence on $\power(X)$ and remember that $\mathit{cong}(R)$ is the congruence closure of $R$.
 As shown above, $R\subseteq \alphat(\gammat(R))$.
 This (1) together with $\alphat$ and $\gammat$ being monotone functions (2) where $\alphat\circ\gammat$ preserves congruences (3) implies Since $\alphat(\gammat(R))$ is a congruence and contains $R$, and $\mathit{cong}(R)$ is the smallest such congruence, it follows that $\alphat(\gammat(R))= \mathit{cong}(R)$. \end{itemize} \end{proof}

 As indicated in the general ``recipe'', the next step is to show that the logic function is compatible with the closure.
-Intuitively this is true since diamond distributes over union.
+Intuitively this is true since diamond distributes over union. \begin{propositionrep} The logic function $\lot$ is $\ct$-compatible. \end{propositionrep} \begin{proof} Let $\mathcal{S} = \{ S_i\subseteq X \mid i\in \mathcal{I} \}$.
+Using the fact that $\ct$ closes a set of sets under arbitrary unions and diamond commutes with union, we obtain: